Delta-8 THC is an analog of delta-9 THC. How does it affect you? Can it help you with anxiety and pain? Will it get you high?

 To the untrained eye, the diagram above is just a bunch of shapes, lines, and numbers put together in a random sequence.
 What you’re actually looking at are the molecular structures of delta-9 THC and delta-8 THC.

-If you look a little closer at both, there’s actually one very small difference.
+Structurally, delta 8 and delta 9 look practically identical, but if you look a little closer at both, there’s actually one very small difference.
 You can see both structures carry double bonds on their molecular chains.
 These double bonds are represented as lines inside the pentagon shapes.

 If you look for the numbers “8” and “9” on the delta-9 THC diagram (below), you’ll see a line running from 9 to 10 but no line from 8 to 9 inside the pentagon.
 This illustrates a double bond on the 9th carbon chain.